pcafrica/advanced_programming_2023-2024/lectures/01/01-intro_unix.md

    - Programming is (mostly) learnt by doing, not by reading.

 3. **Interact**:
-   - Engage in discussions on MOODLE2 forums.
+   - Engage in discussions on MOODLE2 forums and GitHub.
    - Seek help when needed.
    - **Share your knowledge with others**.